 Fertility is a natural thing and a gift.
 When it leads to pregnancy, that should not be looked upon as a negative burden, but rather a natural, wonderful gift.
 If the mother isn’t ready, there is someone struggling with fertility who is ready to receive her child.
 Why can’t we start promoting adoption instead? https://catholic-link.org/love-your-neighbors-worldwide-the-joy-of-adoption/ Why can’t we provide better support for pregnant mothers and promote fatherhood as an honor?

 If you were allowed to be born, then what makes you so much better than those who weren’t allowed to be born?
-It is reminiscence of a dystopian society literature to have standards that if unmet justify the choice to end a life.
+It is a reminiscence of dystopian society literature to have standards that if unmet justify the choice to end a life.
 You must not be conceived in inconvenience, you must not be a burden, and you must not be disabled—otherwise, people might not like you.

-A huge downside of legal abortion is that the society where it is legal is saying that these lives who were ended were not chosen because of their unworthy state, but those who are born were deemed you worthy and wanted.
+A huge downside of legal abortion is that the society where it is legal is saying that these lives that were ended were not chosen because of their unworthy state, but those who are born were deemed worthy and wanted.
 By consequence, are we going to have to spend the rest of our lives be convenient and accepted?

 If an excuse to abort a child is based on their genetic state, then how can we look at people who are born and living among us in that same state without wondering if we are wrong to allow others like them to be aborted?
 How can we as a society honestly explain ourselves for aborting children based on imperfect physical or mental capabilities (or the possibility of the latter)?